mariaito/sample/readme.md

  # Introduction

+Git is easy.
+Git is Fun.
+Thanks Linus!

 During the next year you will learn the fundamentals of data science.

 Surviving the nine courses which make up the [Data Science